fudgebucket27/LoopDropSharp/README.md

   }
 }
 ```
-After setting up the appsettings.json, execute the solution and follow the prompts.
+After setting up the appsettings.json, launch LoopDropSharp and follow the prompts.

 ## Text File setup
 Wallet Address setup for: 1.
 Airdrop the same NFT to any users.